umd-lib/umd-web-static-files/README.md

 * robots/robots.txt
 * sitemap/sitemap.xml

-The liveness/readiness probes use the "robots.txt" file for determining pod status.
+The liveness probe use the "robots.txt" file for determining pod status.

 ```
 ---